How To Have A Lot Of Friends And Create A Large Social Circle

 - It takes a fair amount of time and effort to just meet a lot of people, or to constantly be organizing ways you can all hang out.
 If you're not that socially inclined, it can feel like a lot of work.

-I've observed that if someone is the type that doesn't need a lot of friends, but they learn and apply the skills to make a bigger social circle anyways, then over time they'll revert back to their ideal number.
+I've noticed that if someone is the type that doesn't need a lot of friends, but they learn and apply the skills to make a bigger social circle anyway, then over time they'll revert back to their ideal number.
 They'll start hanging out a lot with the handful of new friends they really get along with, and won't really keep up with their other contacts and acquaintances.

 Okay, now that I've spent all that time trying to steer you away from just wanting to make a lot of friends for its own sake, here are my actual suggestions:

 Have half-decent social skills and a pretty good idea of how to make friends already